 Legio XV Apollinaris: one of the Roman legions.
 Its name signifies that it was dedicated to Apollo, the favorite god of the emperor Augustus.

-Perhaps, this legion is identical to the fifteenth legion that Caesar recruited in 53, as trained by Titus Labienus, fought in Cisalpine Gaul against the Iapodes in 52, and was transferred to the Senate in 50.
+Perhaps, this legion is identical to the Fifteenth Legion that Caesar recruited in 53 BCE, was trained by Titus Labienus, fought in Cisalpine Gaul against the Iapodes in 52, and was transferred to the Senate in 50.
 It stayed at Aquileia, and was sent by the Senate to Capua.
 When Caesar invaded Italy, the legion sided with the invader, who ordered it to occupy Africa.
 Here it was destroyed in the autumn of 49/48.

 It is possible it was reconstituted immediately, but it is more probable that the Fifteenth Legion that was to be known as Apollinaris was founded in 41 or 40 by Julius Caesar's heir Octavian, who needed it to put an end to Sextus Pompeius' occupation of Sicily, which put the grain supply of Rome into peril.
 Octavian must also have chosen the surname Apollinaris, because he worshipped Apollo above all other gods.